(This post sponsored by our publishing partner Cripple Creek Backcountry.)

 Step 10 Fine tune your boot length setting (BEWARE, doing this incorrectly is the source of many problems with tech bindings).
 Adjust lateral and vertical release setting according to directions in the Dynafit binding pamphlet or use the chart located below on this page.
 A good place to start is to use the same settings as your alpine bindings.
 See this article for more about Dynafit binding adjustments.

-*(Drill bits: Ski shops use special drill bits for drilling skis, usually 4.1 mm for skis with metal layers, and 3.5 mm for skis without metal.
-If you mount a lot of backcountry skis, it’s a good idea to buy some special drill bits from an outfit such as SlideWright, along with such bits, buy a threading tool (tap) to thread the holes.
-In my experience, it’s okay to use the slightly larger 5/32 inch drill bit as suggested above, without a tap.
-If you do so, especially with non-metal skis, just be careful as you twist the screws in so you don’t over-tighten them and strip the holes, and use 1-hour epoxy in the holes since they’re slightly oversized. (to remove epoxied screws, lightly heat with soldering iron before twisting out, don’t use 5 minute epoxy as it’s brittle).
-Pozi screw driver bits are also available from SlideWright, and highly recommended.)
+*Drill bits: Ski shops use special drill bits for drilling skis, usually 4.1 mm diameter for skis with metal layers, and 3.5 mm for skis without metal.
+If you mount a lot of backcountry skis, it’s a good idea to buy a selection of special drill bits from an outfit such as SlideWright.
+Along with such bits, buy a threading tool (tap) to thread the holes.
+In my experience, it’s okay to use the slightly larger 5/32 inch (3.9) mm) drill bit as suggested above, without a tap.
+If you do so, especially with non-metal skis, just be careful as you twist the screws in so you don’t over-tighten them and strip the holes, and use 1-hour epoxy in the holes since they’re slightly oversized.
+With skis that have a soft core and minimal binding mount reinforcement you can use the slightly smaller 9/64 inch (3.5 mm) drill bit size which is quite close to the standard ski drill size of 3.6 mm.
+To remove epoxied screws, lightly heat with soldering iron before twisting out, don’t use 5 minute epoxy as it’s brittle.
+Please see our article about ski drill bits.